galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 $$|z| < d $$

-In this way the identity function can't be learned, but instead a compress representation of the data should be.
+In this way, the identity function can't be learned, but instead, a compress representation of the data should be.

 ## Sparsity